19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/Delver's Kit.md

 | [Torch Kit](10%20Coins/Torch%20Kit.md)                                       |      10 |
 | **Totals**                                                                   | **105** |

-*Any items you don't want using your [Equipment Slots](../../Player%20Characters/Inventory/Equipment%20Slot.md) you should put in your [Stash](../../Player%20Characters/Inventory/Stash.md).*
+*Any items you don't want in your [Equipment](../../Player%20Characters/Inventory/Equipment.md) you should put in your [Stash](../../Player%20Characters/Inventory/Stash.md).*